istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Design**

-- [ ] Design doc has been approved by relevant WG leads
+- [ ] Design doc has been approved by relevant work group leads

-**Config**

-- [ ] Can be enabled by default without requiring explicit user action.

 **Docs**

-- [ ] Performance expectations are documented, may have caveats.
+- [ ] Documentation on istio.io includes performance expectations; may have caveats.
 - [ ] Documentation on istio.io includes samples/tutorials.
 - [ ] Documentation on istio.io includes appropriate glossary entries.
-- [ ] Where possible, all documentation changes have istio.io tests written.
+- [ ] All new documentation containing user actions includes istio.io tests.
 - [ ] Release notes have been added.
 - [ ] Upgrade notes have been added.

 **Tests**

-- [ ] Test coverage is >= 80%
 - [ ] Integration tests cover feature edge cases
 - [ ] End-to-end tests cover samples/tutorials
 - [ ] Fixed issues have tests to prevent regressions